sodadata/docs/_includes/agent-resources.md

         memory: x
 ```

-For reference, a Soda-hosted agent specifies resoureces as follows:
+For reference, a Soda-hosted agent specifies resources as follows:
 ```yaml
 soda:
   agent: